Jireh (song): Composition

-"Jireh" is composed in the key of E♭ with a tempo of 70 beats per minute, and a musical time signature of 4/4.
+"Jireh" is composed in the key of E♭ major with a tempo of 70 beats per minute, and a musical time signature of 4/4.

 Reception

 Critical response

 "Jireh" received critical acclaim, being described as "highly anticipated" and a "famous song."
 A special performance featuring Justin Bieber has been described as having the ability to “take you to church.”

 Accolades

 Commercial performance

 "Jireh" debuted at No. 10 on the US Hot Christian Songs chart and at No. 1 on the Hot Gospel Songs chart, both dated April 10, 2021.
 "Jireh" attracted 2.1 million streams and 4,000 downloads in the United States in its first week.
 "Jireh" is the first Hot Gospel Songs chart-topper for all four acts, while being the first Hot Christian Songs top ten entry for Maverick City Music, Chandler Moore, and Naomi Raine, and the seventh for Elevation Worship.

 "Jireh" debuted at No. 30 on the US Gospel Airplay chart dated September 11, 2021.
 The song reached No. 1 on the Gospel Airplay chart dated March 26, 2022, becoming the first Gospel Airplay chart-topping entry for all four acts.